AlessandroMuleo/Scope-rot/README.md

 If Δ_scope is indistinguishable from zero across all models after the planned runs, the negative result is reported here and the project closes.
-No additional models, no additional scenarios, no re-specified hypotheses.
+No additional models, no additional scenarios, no respecified hypotheses.
 This rule is committed before data collection for exactly that reason.

 ## Scope and limits